LearnerPrivacy/hugo-site/content/posts/about.md

 moving software or content between commercial learning management systems.
 Every system had their own "plugin" and "backup/restore" format.

-With the rise of open source LMS alternatives like Sakai and Moodle, commercial LMS vendors were forced to come to the standards table and after over a decade of effort, standards like IMS Learning Tools Interoperability and IMS Common Cartridge addressed the need for data portability and software interoperability.
+With the rise of open source LMS alternatives in the early 2000's like Sakai and Moodle, commercial LMS vendors were forced to come to the standards table.
+After over a decade of effort, standards like IMS Learning Tools Interoperability and IMS Common Cartridge addressed the important need for data portability and software interoperability.

 Almost two decades later with the release of the IMS LTI Advantage suite